 Q: Some naturalists have expressed concern about excessive deer browsing in Fairfax County.
 What are the impacts of white-tailed deer on forested habitats?

 A: Deer feed primarily on ‘browse,’ the tender shoots and buds of young trees and plants.
 Overabundant deer populations negatively impact the ecosystem by denuding the forest and prevent the ability of forests to naturally regenerate.
 Many areas in Fairfax County show heavy to severe browse levels on forested habitats and have little or no native vegetation growing below six feet.
 Very few native species survive in these over-browsed areas and invasive species move in to take their place.

 Severe damage to the forest understory can have a long-term negative effect on our native plant communities and the wildlife species that depend on them including songbirds, small mammals, reptiles, amphibians and insects.
 The loss of native shrubs and trees contributes to a loss of biodiversity and a broad decline in forest-dependent wildlife.
 As forests become further degraded and food resources are outstripped, deer may also suffer the consequences of malnourishment and starvation over time.

 Q: Who determines the hunting season and limits on deer harvested in Fairfax County?

-A: The Fairfax County Deer Management Program operates under regulations set by the Virginia Department of Game and Inland Fisheries including hunting seasons and bag limits.
+A: The Fairfax County Deer Management Program operates under regulations set by the Virginia Department of Wildlife Resources including hunting seasons and bag limits.
 All necessary permits are acquired from VDGIF and all harvest information is reported to the agency on an annual basis.

 Q: How is the public notified of deer management activities within Fairfax County?